BrechtKeppens/Devasc_Skills/README.md

 ### Part 4: Create an exciting script as a network engineer
 - Create an exciting and challenging script that a network engineer in a programmable era would use every day.
 Surprise your lecturer!
 #### • Task troubleshooting
+Netmiko wasn't connecting with initial VM settings, set adapter to NAT and it worked
 #### • Task verification: Code explained above